 Do I Have A Fourth Option Now?

-Because of 1990s research in New Zealand, we know that commercial cat foods have widely different levels of iodine in them (ref) and that limiting a cat’s iodine intake lowered the cat’s thyroid hormone (T4) levels – at least briefly. (ref) However those same research scientists were unable to lower thyroid hormone levels long term with their low-iodine diets.
-They did their studies on a small group of what appeared to be normal cats.(ref) Based on that knowledge, Hills Prescription Diets, used the same approach on hyperthyroid cats and it appeared to be successfully – at least over a 3-month period. (ref) .
-The formula used is now the basis for Hill’s® Prescription Diet® y/d™.
-It is severely limited in its iodine content (at or below 0.32 ppm on a dry matter basis).
-The research that the Company has done seems to show that feeding a low-iodine product such as theirs is a fourth option in treating hyperthyroidism in cats. (ref)
+All three treatment options I mentioned have their benefits and drawbacks.
+However in the last few years it was found that limiting the amount of iodine in your cat’s diet often allows its thyroid glands to reduce production of thyroid hormones down to normal levels. ( read here ) The first person I know of to discover that was a New Zealand veterinarian and his associates. ( read here ) However those same research scientists were unable to lower thyroid hormone levels long term with their low-iodine diets.
+Based on that knowledge, Hills Prescription Diets, used the same approach for hyperthyroid cats and it appeared to be successfully – at least over a 3-month period.
+In another Hills-funded study, their diet appeared to control T4 levels for a full year. ( read here ) That recipe is now the basis for Hill’s® Prescription Diet® y/d™.
+It severely limits its iodine content (at or below 0.32 ppm on a dry matter basis).
+The research of the Hills Company (a subsidiary of Colgate-Palmolive ) seems to show that feeding a low-iodine product such as theirs is a fourth option in treating hyperthyroidism in cats.

 Must My Cat Eat The Hills Diet For The Rest Of Its Life?

 Not necessarily – although It will always need a low-iodine diet.